DADDYOP3499/GANGSTERTGBOT/README.md

-# This is a official TELEGRAM BOT FOR RDX GANGA
+# This is a official TELEGRAM BOT OF GANGSTER for GROUP MANAGEMENT on TG

 ***⚠️USE THIS REPO AT YOUR OWN RISK***